-The GMCS is a new quality measure that will be available for reporting in CY 2024 for hospitals participating in the Hospital IQR Program and Medicare Promoting Interoperability Programs.
-GMCS performance data will reflect hospitalizations in CY 2024 and will affect the hospital's future Medicare APU for fiscal year (FY) 2026.
+The GMCS is a new quality measure that will be available for CY 2024 reporting period for fiscal year (FY) 2026 payment determination for hospitals participating in the Hospital IQR Program and Medicare Promoting Interoperability Programs.
 Data will be submitted once for the whole calendar year.
 For additional information on the Hospital IQR Program data submission process, refer to the QualityNet website under the Resources tab.

 For additional information on the Medicare Promoting Interoperability Program, please visit their website.